Tochemey/distcache/README.md

 ### Core Methods

-- `Put(ctx context.Context, keyspace string, entry *Entry) error`: stores a single key/value pair in the cache.
+- `Put(ctx context.Context, keyspace string, entry *Entry) error`: stores a single key/value pair in the cache for a given keyspace.
-- `PutMany(ctx context.Context, keyspace string, entries []*Entry) error`: stores multiple key/value pairs in the cache
+- `PutMany(ctx context.Context, keyspace string, entries []*Entry) error`: stores multiple key/value pairs in the cache for a given keyspace.
-- `Get(ctx context.Context, keyspace string, key string) (*KV, error)`: retrieves a specific key/value pair from the cache.
+- `Get(ctx context.Context, keyspace string, key string) (*KV, error)`: retrieves a specific key/value pair from the cache for a given keyspace.
-- `Delete(ctx context.Context, keyspace string, key string) error`: Delete removes a specific key/value pair from the cache.
+- `Delete(ctx context.Context, keyspace string, key string) error`: Delete removes a specific key/value pair from the cache for a given keyspace.
-- `DeleteMany(ctx context.Context, keyspace string, keys []string) error`: DeleteMany removes multiple key/value pairs from the cache.
+- `DeleteMany(ctx context.Context, keyspace string, keys []string) error`: DeleteMany removes multiple key/value pairs from the cache for a given keyspace.

 ### KeySpace Management